nikfrank/canijs/cani-cognito/README.md

 Step 5:

-now that you've logged into facebook and registered to AWS cognito, feel free to
+now that you've logged into facebook and registered to AWS cognito,

-    .then(Cani.core.confirm('s3'))
-    .then(Cani.s3.init)

-    .then(Cani.core.confirm('dynamo'))
-    .then(Cani.dynamo.init);

-making sure to init the other aws services AFTER the cognito login has occurred.

-(( this needs to cast a "cognito fb login" for aws services to init to ))
+if you have initOn set for other AWS services (s3, dynamo for now)

+then they will run their init withe new credentials!